coreflighttech/Uploader/README.md

 	- Check the Com Port is the USB port which connected to the Module
 	- Click Upload button

-If any help is needed, please feel free to contact wih us!
+If any help is needed, please feel free to contact us. info@coreflighttech.com

-info@coreflighttech.com

 www.facebook.com/coreflighttech